 About the Author

 Martha Frank is a Family Consultant at the Vermont Family Network.
-She has worked at VFN for the past fifteen years and has extensive experience in the fields of transition, postsecondary education, special education law, and education for students with disabilities.
+She has worked at VFN for the past twenty years and has extensive experience in the fields of transition, postsecondary education, special education law, and education for students with disabilities.
 Martha earned her B.A. degree from William Paterson University and coursework on transition at Kansas University.
 She holds a Vermont Professional Special Educator Consulting Teacher Level II license.
 She is also the parent of three children.

 As children move to adulthood and advance through school, it is essential to help them identify and realize their hopes and dreams for the future.
 Some students go directly to work after high school while others choose postsecondary education as their path to personal growth and future employment.
 Transition Toolkit is a guide for youth, their parents, and professionals in planning for the future and in helping students achieve a successful transition from high school.